-- 2 Do one of the following things: - To display the contents of a different QuarkXPress layout, click QuarkXPress Layout, then choose the target layout from the drop-down menu or choose Create New Layout and create a new layout.
+- Under Source, select one of the following options: - QuarkXPress Layout: To display the contents of a different QuarkXPress layout, click QuarkXPress Layout, then choose the target layout from the drop-down menu or choose Create New Layout and create a new layout.
 Enter a page number in the Page field to indicate which page to display in the pop-up.
-Click the Edit 🖉 button to display the layout. - To display the contents of an external file, click File, then click Browse and navigate to the file you want to display, then specify the width and height at which you want it to display.
+Click the Edit button to display the layout. - File: To display the contents of an external file, click File, then click Select File and navigate to the file you want to display.
 Use the Width and Height values to specify the size at which to display the file.
-If you use an external file, the pop-up includes a built-in close button. - 3 To offset the content of the pop-up, enter values in the Position Offset fields.
+If you use an external file, the pop-up includes a built-in close button.

+Position Offset: To offset the content of the pop-up, enter values in the Position Offset fields.

-East Asian features in Digital layouts
+East Asian features in digital layouts